3/17/2025

 In this article, we look at how the body of research that makes up the science of reading can be more easily understood through these four frameworks and models, which are all interconnected:

-- The Simple View of Reading
+The Five Pillars of Reading Instruction

 What are the Five Pillars of Reading Instruction?

-The five pillars of reading instruction, also known as the five pillars of early literacy, are a set of key components developed by the National Reading Panel essential for reading proficiency.
+The five pillars of reading instruction, also known as the five pillars of early literacy, are a set of key components, developed by the National Reading Panel, essential for reading proficiency.

 These pillars include phonemic awareness, phonics, vocabulary, fluency, and comprehension.
 Each component plays a crucial role in developing strong reading skills, and educators who understand and effectively teach these pillars are increasing the chances their students learn how to read proficiently.